-There is no time limit however students must be enroled in the school/school division or the Conseil des écoles fransaskoises.
+There is no time limit, however students must be enrolled in the Education Organization.
 The timeline should be identified in the Special Project Proposal Template.
 Any adjustments to the timeline must be recorded on the proposal for future reference and auditing.